-In Somalia, decades of armed conflict have left behind a legacy of explosive hazards, including landmines, munitions and other types of explosive remnants of war (ERW).
+Decades of armed conflict have left behind a legacy of explosive hazards, including landmines, munitions, and other types of explosive remnants of war (ERW).
 Such hazards pose a great risk to local populations, with a detrimental impact on peacebuilding and state-building activities.
 In addition, the use of improvised explosive devices (IEDs), which are the weapon of choice of armed groups, contribute to further insecurity of the prevailing conflict.

 Over the past 10 years, non-state armed groups have used IEDs as a weapon of choice against the Federal Government of Somalia (FGS), with collateral impacts on civilians constituting more than 50 percent of resulting casualties.
 In addition to the IED threat, indirect fire, ERW, and landmines left behind from previous fighting continue to endanger the lives of civilian populations further preventing stability and peace throughout the country.